Media and Cultural Studies; Film

 Expertise and Activities

-I am the Director of the Media History Digital Library, which has digitized over 2.5 million pages of out-of-copyright film and broadcasting periodicals for broad public access.
-I also designed and produced the MHDL’s search and visualization platform, Lantern.
-You can read more about my research and teaching on my website, http://erichoyt.org.
+I am the Director of the Wisconsin Center for Film and Theater Research and Media History Digital Library, which has digitized over 3 million pages of historic books and magazines for broad public access.
+I also served as the lead developer of Lantern, the MHDL’s search platform, and Arclight, a data analytics and visualization app for the MHDL’s collection.

 - Ph.D.
 Division of Critical Studies, School of Cinematic Arts, University of Southern California, 2012